saxix/drf-api-checker/README.md

 How it works:
 -------------

-The First time the test is ran, the response and model instances are serialized and saved on the disk; any further execution is checked against this first response.
+First time the test run, the response and model instances are serialized and saved on the disk; any further execution is checked against this first response.

 Test data are saved in the same directory where the test module lives,